 The wearable AR market is about to boom as well.
 The failure of Google Glass to fully penetrate the market has not stopped other developers from bringing their versions to the table.
 Many currently available offerings are tailored toward cyclists, athletes, tourists, or busy executives, providing them with hands-free access to need-to-know information on the go.

 There is a long list of ways that AR can enhance lives, both personally and professionally.
 Some are pure fun – can you imagine being able to watch your favorite band play on your kitchen table?
-You can with Firstage!
-Others are pure marketing genius – such as the collaboration between Coca-Cola and Spotify, with their AR enabled drink cans.
+You can with First!
+Others are pure marketing genius – such as the collaboration between Coca-Cola and Spotify, with their AR-enabled drink cans.
 If it’s all about engagement, AR has that in spades.

 AppMaisters: your best choice for AR and VR development

-While there are hundreds of app developers to choose from, AppMaisters has the experience, the focus and the agility to bring your VR or AR application to life.
-With more than a decade of experience building complex custom apps, we are at the forefront of innovation, and dedicated to enterprise-level access.
-We provide an end-to-end solution, and can provide expedient and efficient delivery that is fully scalable to your needs.
+While there are hundreds of app developers to choose from, AppMaisters has the experience, the focus, and the agility to bring your VR or AR application to life.
+With more than a decade of experience building complex custom apps, we are at the forefront of innovation and dedication to enterprise-level access.
+We provide an end-to-end solution and can provide expedient and efficient delivery that is fully scalable to your needs.
 Put simply, if you have a vision, we can make it real.
 Call AppMaisters today, and let’s bring your idea to life.